-It’s important to be consistent in your application materials, whether it’s matching your cover letter to your resume or choosing a font or format.
-Ideally, your experience should stand out to the hiring manager, not focus on your stylistic choices.
+Be consistent in your application materials, whether it’s matching your cover letter to your resume or choosing a font or format.
+That way, hiring managers can focus on your work experience—not your stylistic choices.

 Access Cover Letters From Your Computer

 Open Microsoft Word, then click on:

 Then, search for online templates by typing your keywords (e.g., “cover letter”) in the field provided.
 You can also click on the "Resumes and Cover Letters" category to get more options.
 Review the available options and choose the design you like best.

 Access Templates Online

-If you don’t own a copy of Microsoft Office or a subscription to Microsoft 365, you can still access cover letter templates via Microsoft Office Online.
+If you don’t own a copy of Microsoft Office or a subscription to Microsoft 365, you can still access cover letter templates.
 These templates are free and editable online.